pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 around analyzing MathML fragments, yet no efficient system is available.

 \[Disclosure: I have some ideas on how to do this somewhat easily.\]

+### Death of progress (ranty)

+If only one things becomes crystal clear from all this: the MathML people have actively worked against progress for equation layout on the web, and mathematics as a larger issue.

+Why do I say this?
+Because anyone who has followed this area closely in the past decade (which, alas, is a handful of people) know that it's the MathML fanatics who insist that MathML must be impemented at all costs, actively damaging other approaches, even approaches with better results.

+To these people, MathML is more important than users, authors, and browsers.

+As a result, projects that made actual progress (like MathJax, mathlive, hell even the idiots from KaTeX) are in danger of losing support from their communities because people are being told "you should use MathML".

+All the while, there's no indication that MathML development will speed up at all, even if Chrome ships the new, cut-down, incompatible spec.
+(Fun fact: Gecko removed perfectly functioning MathML 3 features.
+What kind of idiot breaks backwards compatibility on the web ffs?)

+So if you ever again dare complain about the lack of improvements, blame the MathML fanatics.
+They are to blame.
+We could have made countless small improvements to the platform that would have benefited everyone if the MathML fanatics hadn't killed everything that didn't fall in line.

+Even more: MathML is being held back.
+There's so much useful print equation content (tikz!!!) to consider for XML workflows and extending MathML would be natural here.
+Instead, nothing.